Genivia/ugrep/README.md

             specify multiple patterns, when a pattern begins with a dash (`-'), to specify a pattern after option -f or after the FILE arguments.
     -f FILE, --file=FILE
-            Read one or more newline-separated patterns from FILE.
-Empty pattern lines in FILE are not processed.
-If FILE does not exist, the GREP_PATH environment variable is used as the path to FILE.
+            Read newline-separated patterns from FILE.
+White space in patterns is significant.
+Empty lines in FILE are ignored.
+If FILE does not exist, the GREP_PATH environment variable is used as path to FILE.
             If that fails, looks for FILE in /usr/local/share/ugrep/pattern.
             When FILE is a `-', standard input is read.
 This option may be repeated.